ARA 290 for Nerve Pain & Regeneration

 without stimulating red blood cell production or causing side effects.

-ARA 290 has therapeutic uses in a variety of neurological conditions.
+ARA 290 has therapeutic uses in a variety of neurologic and neuropathic conditions.

 Research studies have shown ability to cross the blood-brain barrier and reach the central nervous system (CNS).